Home Repairs After a Flood

 Homeowners may pull the permit and hire subcontractors to work under the permit.
 To do this, a detailed cost estimate and a permit application must be submitted.
 All subcontractors must have or obtain a current Pelham Business License before performing their portion of work.
 To verify if a contractor has a proper business license with the City of Pelham, please call 205.620.6480.

 If hired by a homeowner, Certified State of Alabama Home Builders can pull the permit on the homeowner's behalf and submit the required documentation.

 The turnaround to get a building permit is three business days.
-Permit applications and supporting documentation can be emailed to firstname.lastname@example.org or dropped off in-person to the Building Department, which is located on the 2nd floor of the Water Department building at 3111 Cummings Street, Pelham, AL 35124.
+Permit applications and supporting documentation can be emailed to the Building Permit Office or dropped off in person to the Building Department, which is located on the 2nd floor of City Hall at 3162 Pelham Parkway, Pelham, AL 35124.

-If you have questions about anything related to flooding or recovering from a flood, please email us at email@example.com.
+If you have questions about anything related to flooding or recovering from a flood, please email the Flood Plain Administrator.

 The City has adopted a comprehensive set of building codes that must be followed on construction projects within the City.
-These building codes govern the design, construction, alterations, and maintenance of structures.
-Building codes establish the minimum requirements to safeguard the health, safety, and welfare of the building's occupants.
-The permitting process is designed to allow the City to ensure that work is in compliance with the building codes.
+These building codes govern structures' design, construction, alterations, and maintenance.
+Building codes establish the minimum requirements to safeguard the building's occupants' health, safety, and welfare.
+The permitting process is designed to allow the City to ensure that work complies with the building codes.
 It also allows the City to ensure that contractors working in the City are properly licensed.

 Stop Work Orders are issued by the City of Pelham when work is ongoing that does not conform to the City’s Code of Ordinances.
 The most common reason for a Stop Work Order being issued is for ongoing construction work not being properly permitted.
 The reason a Stop Work Order was issued on your property is listed on the Order.